Friday Fiscal Wellness Check

 • Used the free cardboard recycling bins for the boxes that held the papers that were destroyed.
 This is a great resource in our community and I believe the Boy Scouts get a benefit from the effort.

 • My son did the shopping last Saturday and found a clearance on $1 bags of 3-4 serving frozen stuffed shells, and two ravioli.
 He also found $2 flat bread pizzas, he used for guys football watching.
-It's great splitting the chore and the costs and as he eats healthy, I do too.
+It's great splitting the chore and the costs and as he eats fairly healthy, I do too.

 • I walked to grocery store to top off a few fresh vegetables and hit a great meat reduction of two packs of marinated boneless skinless chicken breasts, and bought four.
 Drumsticks were on sale for 99¢ a pound so bought two packages of a bit over 3 pounds each.
 For $12, easily 8 meals of protein for the two of us, plus more broth to be made for soup.